stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 We also found the [free online git book](http://git-scm.com/book/) and the [git crash course](http://gitref.org/) useful.
 If you're familiar with it, here's the short version of what you need to know.
 Once you fork and download the code:

-  *  **Don't develop on the master branch.** Always create a development branch specific to "the issue" you're working on (mostly on our [bugtracker](/misc/contributing/issues)).
+  *  **Don't develop on the master branch.** Always create a development branch specific to "the issue" you're working on (mostly on our [bugtrackers](issues_and_bugs)).
 Name it by issue number and description.
 For example, if you're working on Issue #100, a `DataObject::get_one()` bugfix, your development branch should be called 100-dataobject-get-one.
 If you decide to work on another issue mid-stream, create a new branch for that issue--don't work on both in one branch.

   * **Do not merge the upstream master** with your development branch; *rebase* your branch on top of the upstream master.